hashicorp/katakoda/consul-secure-acl-vault/finish.md

 Specifically, you:
 - Started a Vault dev instance
-- Started a Consul datacenter with ACL enabled
+- Started a Consul datacenter with ACLs enabled
 - Bootstrapped ACLs in Consul
 - Created a Consul policy for servers
-- Enabled Consul secrets engine in Vault
+- Enabled the Consul secrets engine in Vault
 - Created a management token for Vault
-- Created a Vault role to map Consul policy
+- Created a Vault role to map to a Consul policy
 - Created a Vault token associated with the role
 - Verified the token was present in Consul and applied it to the agent

 ## Next Steps

-If you are already familiar with the basics of Consul, but are not familiar with Consul ACL system encryption review the [Secure Consul with ACLs](https://learn.hashicorp.com/consul/security-networking/production-acls) tutorial and learn how to enable and use ACLs on your Consul datacenter.
+Now that you've bootstrapped the ACLs system in an interactive environment, use the [Secure Consul with ACLs](https://learn.hashicorp.com/consul/security-networking/production-acls) tutorial to enable and use ACLs on your Consul datacenter.